Kakumäe

 Kakumäe (Estonian for "Owl Hill") is a subdistrict (asum) in the district of Haabersti, Tallinn, the capital of Estonia.
 It is located at the top of the Kakumäe Peninsula, which is part of the Baltic Klint in the Tallinn Bay.
 Kakumäe has a population of 1,733 (as of 1 January 2015) and is one of the wealthiest regions in Estonia.

-Small island Liivakari belongs to Kakumäe, located near Cape Kakumäe.
+The small island of Liivakari belongs to Kakumäe, located near Cape Kakumäe.